 - To preserve, promote, and carry forward the richness and magic of the railway mode into the future.

 It was decided in 1989 to make the annual gathering a travelling event.
 Since then the Watford Conference has been organised by most of the participating European countries, by the USA (1994 and 2011) and by Japan (2006), thus responding to a more and more international context of railway architecture and design.

-In 2015 the 50th Watford Conference takes place in Düsseldorf (Germany) from November 18th-22nd.
-The diverse programme included presentations, workshops, debates and interesting tours.
+In 2016 the 51st Watford Conference takes place in Copenhagen/Malmö (Denmark) from October 13th– 16th.
+The diverse programme included presentations, debates and interesting tours.
 Please click here for more information about the conference.